 The University of Maryland requires all new students to provide documentation of vaccinations for measles, mumps, rubella and Tdap (Tetanus, Diphtheria, and Pertussis).
 Additionally, all undergraduate students must be vaccinated against meningococcal disease (MenACWY) or may request a waiver of this requirement.
 All new students are required to fill out the Tuberculosis (TB) risk screening questionnaire.
 The University of Maryland requires that ALL students, including credit/non-credit, degree/non-degree seeking, full-time/part-time, graduate/undergraduate, transfer and international students complete this form.
 Students taking all courses online or overseas are exempt from this policy.
-For more information, contact the University Health Center at 301-314-8114 or online at www.health.umd.edu.
-See health.umd.edu/index.php/medical_behavioral-health/immunization-clinic or umd.edu/4Maryland for more vaccine information.
+For more information, contact the University Health Center at 301-314-8114 or online at health.umd.edu.
+Please find the Immunication Form at https://health.umd.edu/sites/default/files/inline-files/Immunization%20Form%205-22.pdf.
+Please visit umd.edu/4Maryland for more COVID vaccine information.